Rivenator101/TEJ3-Rivenator101/mini_projects/study-notes/d1-topics.md

   * `/` → divide
   * `*` → multiply
   * `+` → add

-**Explanation:**
-*"These formulas perform the actual unit conversion.
-We input a value and output the converted result."*
+*These formulas perform the actual unit conversion.
+We input a value and output the converted result.*

 ---